 If it’s a monthly service, like a landline or cable provider, it might be worth it to cancel early to avoid paying for part of a month you won’t be there.
 Reach out to them two months in advance to see if they can provide any discounts or to decide what the best route will be.

-Avoid Hiring Movers
+Weigh Cost Of Hiring Movers

 Hiring a moving company may be necessary depending on how far you’re moving or how many items you’re packing up, but it can take a big chunk out of your budget.